 In vitro SOD-like activity of mono- and di-copper complexes with a phosphonate substituted SALAN-type ligand

-Chemico - Biological Interactions (2019)
+Journal: Chemico - Biological Interactions (2019)

-Institution: Hungarian Academy of Sciences, Hungary, Poland, Japan, Germany
+Institution: Hungarian Academy of Sciences

-Cell Line: MC3T3-E1 (Osteoblast-like cells)
+Cell Lines: MC3T3-E1 (Osteoblast-like cells)

-Conclusions: Malfuntioning superoxide dismutase (SOD) enzymes are linked to the imbalanced levels of radicals and various pathological conditions, including cancer.
+Summary: Malfuntioning superoxide dismutase (SOD) enzymes are linked to the imbalanced levels of radicals and various pathological conditions, including cancer.
 Thus, Szekacs with co-workers have studied two SOD mimiking agents functions, reactivity and toxicity.
 Authors have found that one analog, Cu[L], can be a promising copper based platform for biochemical and phamaceutical applications.
 HoloMonitor M4 was used to study SOD analog effects MC3T3-E1 cell morphology and proliferation changes for 72 hours after exposure.
 Authors have shown that Cu[L] can be tolerated by cells in vitro at high concentrations, while Cu2[L] induced cell changes, inplying cytotoxic effects.